fignewtonfood/wk2_code_review/README.md

 ## Technologies Used

-This app utilizes PHP, Silex, Twig, and HTML
+This app utilizes PHP, Silex, Twig, CSS, and HTML

 ### Legal